Marlins vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have been victorious in 22, or 45.8%, of the 48 contests they have been chosen as underdogs in this season.
+- The Marlins have been underdogs in 48 games this season and have come away with the win 22 times (45.8%) in those contests.

-- Miami has a record of 15-24 in games where bookmakers have it as underdogs of at least +100 on the moneyline.
+- Miami has a record of 8-12 in games where sportsbooks have it as underdogs of at least +125 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Marlins have a 50% chance of pulling out a win.
+- The Marlins have an implied victory probability of 44.4% according to the moneyline set by oddsmakers for this matchup.

-- Miami and its opponents have hit the over in 45 of its 94 games with a total this season.
+- So far this season, Miami and its opponents have hit the over in 46 of its 95 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!